gvwilson/sensibleadventures/wrestler/wrestler.md

 *"Monster," I whispered.
 My throat was so dry that only a croak came out.*

-*"Yes, I know it's forbidden," he continued.
+*"Yes, I know there are risks," he continued.
-"And for good reason, I'm sure.
-But think of what we could do---we could stand with the Pilots themselves!"
+"But think of what we could do---we could stand with the Pilots themselves!"

-*"Monster," I said again.
+*"Monster," I said again, louder.
-This time my voice was louder.
 "This place is sacred."*

 *He looked up and smiled.